BIS Certification for Foreign Manufacturers - BIS FMCS Certificate - Standphill India

 Country-Specific BIS Certification Support

-Standphill India assists manufacturers from major global manufacturing hubs.
-We have successfully delivered 1000+ BIS certification projects for global manufacturers across multiple industries.
+Standphill India assists manufacturers from major global manufacturing hubs and has delivered 1000+ BIS certification projects across multiple industries.

 BIS Certification for China Manufacturers

-Chinese manufacturers exporting industrial products, steel goods, or electrical equipment to India often require BIS FMCS certification before entering the Indian market.
+Chinese manufacturers exporting industrial products, steel goods or electrical equipment to India routinely need the BIS FMCS certificate before entering the market.

 BIS Certification for South Korea Manufacturers